What Produce Should You Buy in June?

 Store ripe peaches at room temperature for up to 2 days.
 Keep peaches separated and do not allow them to touch.
 Peaches stored too closely together will ripen more quickly and encourage spoiling.

-For long term storage, here is more information on how to freeze peaches.
+For long-term storage, here is more information on how to freeze peaches.

 To remove the skin, cut an X through the skin of each peach.
 Drop peaches into boiling water for 1 minute and then plunge into ice water.
 The skin should peel easily.
 Once peeled, eat or cook immediately.

-- Grilled Peaches Wrapped in Prosciutto – In the Kitch Sweet, char-grilled peach wedges wrapped in savory, salty cured meat and drizzled with a simple but delicious balsamic vinaigrette.
+- Grilled Peaches Wrapped in Prosciutto - In the Kitch

-Strawberries are frequently eaten fresh, as part of a mixed fruit salad, topping a dessert like a fruit tart or cake, or in a savory salad.
+Strawberries are frequently eaten fresh, as part of a mixed fruit salad, topping a dessert like a fruit tart or my favorite angel food cake, or in a savory salad.

 Look for brightly colored plump strawberries with fresh green caps.
 Avoid strawberries that are wilted, moldy, bruised, or have white or green parts.

 Just before eating or cooking strawberries, swish in a bowl of cold water to clean.
 Do not soak the strawberries.
-Hull (remove the leaves and green caps) and slice strawberries as desired.
+Hull (remove the leaves and green caps) and slice the strawberries as desired.

-- Strawberries and Cream Cupcakes – Ottawa Mommy Club These Strawberries and Cream Cupcakes are perfect for a summer treat!
-Everyone will want seconds!
+- Strawberries and Cream Cupcakes - Ottawa Mommy Club

 Swiss chard is less bitter when it is raw rather than when it is cooked.
 Swiss chard is a great source of vitamin A, vitamin K, and vitamin C.